Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/01_intro/index.rst

 :cch:`std::endl` works like :cch:`'\n' << std::flush$$$chr << namespace::func`.
 In majority of situations the flush is redundant and only degrades performance by forcing unnecessary system calls.
 C++ standard library has a guuarantee that standard output is flushed before read operations on standard input.
 This means you can mix :cch:`std::cout` with :cch:`std::cin` without worrying that some data would not be output prior to read operations.
 For more information, see `CppCon 2017: Dietmar Kühl "The End of std::endl" <https://www.youtube.com/watch?v=6WeEMlmrfOI>`_ (3min).

 Standard error stream is not buffered because errors are generally rare so the buffer would rarely be flushed, delaying output of important information.
 In the worst case a program could place error information in the buffer, then crash and the error would not be output at all.
 For this reason error streams output data immediately.

+:cch:`std::clog` and :cch:`std::wclog` are a buffered standard error stream alternative to :cch:`std::cerr` and :cch:`std::wcerr`.
+As the names suggest, they are intended for logging, which typically are read some time after program execution, thus the lack of need for immediate output allows buffered implementation for increased performance.

 Stream limitations
 ##################